madpuppet/Mad64/readme.txt

 - resets emulation after every compile
 - horizontal scrollbar for edit window
 - dump memory view in log window
+- added memory breakpoint support by clicking on a byte in the logwindow Dump memory
+- added sprite support to emulator

 2022.7